Courses & Units

 General Microbiology JFA214

 Microbiology is the study of single-celled organisms and viruses, which are ubiquitous on Earth and which are intimately involved in our lives, with both good and bad effects.
 General Microbiology is an introductory unit that gives students an overview of microbes, particularly bacteria, as well as specific skills in handling and using microbial cultures.
 You will gain knowledge that you can apply to control microbial growth in order to maximise the benefits of microbes whilst limiting their disadvantages.
+You are expected to be actively involved in your learning, which enhances not only your knowledge and understanding of microbiology, but also helps you to develop learning skills useful for future study.
 Practical classes take the form of a directed research project closely integrated with the theory course.
-In this project, you choose the techniques to be used and evaluate how effectively you carried these out.

 |Unit name||General Microbiology|